-We are pleased to announce the publication of the 2012 Duff & Phelps Risk Premium Report.
-Now in its 17th year of publication, the Risk Premium Report continues to be at the forefront in providing comprehensive valuation methodology and data.
+We are pleased to announce the publication of the 2013 Kroll Risk Premium Report.
+Now in its 18th year of publication, the Risk Premium Report continues to be at the forefront in providing comprehensive valuation methodology and data.
 1,2

-The 2012 Duff & Phelps Risk Premium Report includes data available through December 31, 2011, and should be used for calendar year 2012 valuations.
-Archived versions of the Risk Premium Report (1996-2011) are available through our Distributors (see purchasing information below).
+The 2013 Kroll Risk Premium Report includes data available through December 31, 2012, and should be used for calendar year 2013 valuations.
+Archived versions of the Risk Premium Report (1996-2012) are available through our distributors (see purchasing information below).

-Who Should Use the Duff & Phelps Risk Premium Report
+Who Should Use the Kroll Risk Premium Report

-The Duff & Phelps Risk Premium Report is designed to assist financial professionals in estimating the cost of equity capital ("cost of equity", or "COE") for a subject company.
-3 The risk premia and size premia published in the Risk Premium Report can be used to develop levered and unlevered COE estimates using both the build-up method and the Capital Asset Pricing Model (CAPM).
+The Kroll Risk Premium Report is designed to assist financial professionals in estimating the cost of equity capital ("cost of equity", or "COE") for a subject company.3 The risk premia and size premia published in the Risk Premium Report can be used to develop levered and unlevered COE estimates using both the build-up method and the Capital Asset Pricing Model (CAPM).

 - Corporate finance officers for pricing or evaluating mergers and acquisitions, raising private or public equity, property taxation, and stakeholder disputes.